IgniteUI/igniteui-xplat-docs/doc/en/components/card.md

 </igc-card>
 ```

 You will notice a few things above.
-First when we want to _tag_ an element as a header title, like the `h3` heading, we place it between the `igc-card-header` tags and set its slot name to `title`.
+First, when we want to _tag_ an element as a header title, like the `h3` heading, we place it between the `igc-card-header` tags and set its slot name to `title`.
 Conversely, if we wanted to make another heading element a `subtitle` we would name its slot `subtitle`.

 Any image or video we want to show in the card, we wrap inside the `igc-card-media` tags.
 The `igc-card-media` allows us to size the content placed inside so that it maintains its aspect ratio while filling the element’s entire content box.
 If the object's aspect ratio does not match the aspect ratio of its box, then the object will be clipped to fit.